 OK, I shouldn’t call my wife a “thing” but you get my point.

 The producers brought up the idea of wanting my wife to be in the video and I was definitely all for it.
 I wanted her to be in the video so that we could have a shared memory and be on a media feature together, and it was also my small way of honouring her because I would have never made it this far without her.
-I don’t want to make this post all mushy but I never thought I’d ever end up having a wife like her especially coming from my background.
+I don’t want to make this post all mushy but I never thought I’d ever end up having a wife like her, especially coming from my background.
 A woman like her could have chosen to be with any other family and a better family.
 In our tender moments together I sometimes say to her “I can’t believe you chose to marry me and I’m so lucky to have you”.
-My wife has a very endearing laughter and I love making her laugh, so if you find the way I express myself on my blog amusing, imagine what she’s getting every day.
+The sound of my wife’s laughter cannot be more endearing, and I love making her laugh, so if you find the way I express myself on my blog amusing, imagine what she’s getting every day.
 You get to see a glimpse of it at 3:30 in the video where I clearly said something ‘inappropriate’ to my wife to make her smile for the camera and thank goodness it was just a b roll without audio.

 I really wish everyone can relate to what I mean when I say some spouses bring ‘good luck’ which is a topic you’ll hear often in Chinese metaphysics.
 I cannot begin to describe how much of an impact a good spouse has on your life.
 I’m extremely blessed because my wife is 旺夫 to the extreme and brings me tons of ‘good luck’ and this ‘good luck’ basically just means she makes me better in every sense of the word and, naturally, my life becomes better.
 I have more energy and mental headspace to do more constructive things with my life.
 I really, really wouldn’t have what I have today without her.
 I’m very blessed to have a marriage like mine where we laugh together almost every day.
 A blissful marriage is something I never thought I’d have and I really thank Heavens for it.
 I also hope in some ways that when people see what kind of wife I have, they know I’m intrinsically not a bad person because my wife wouldn’t want to be with someone like that, so my toxic side (yes, of course, I have this side) is only reserved for certain kind of people which my field tends to attract.